Seahawks training camp Day 3: What happened, injury report, highlights and more

 The red-zone periods were otherwise productive for the offense.

 Russell Wilson‘s best throw of the day might have been a 15-yard touchdown pass to Keenan Reynolds, who tip-toed the left side of the end zone to complete the catch.
-Reynolds the posed for fans packed in along the south end of the VMAC berm.
+Reynolds then posed for fans packed in along the south end of the VMAC berm.

 Wilson also had red-zone touchdown throws to C.J.
 Prosise in the flat on the right side, and another to J.D.
 McKissic on the left (beating Barton’s coverage).